 According to a 2017 study, Brits throw away 54 million platefuls of leftovers, bin some 108 million rolls of wrapping paper, and fill almost 100 million black bags with packaging from toys and gifts over Christmas.
 But we can change that.

-From shopping smartly to gifting mindfully and thinking about traceability, here’s how we can all do our bit in ensuring an eco Christmas.
+From shopping smartly to gifting mindfully and thinking about traceability, here’s how we can all do our bit.

 Shop smarter, shop locally